-Adverse effects on archaeological resources are anticipated under Section 106 as a result of the proposed construction activities and facility modifications that would occur in support of the GBSD Test Program at VAFB.
+Adverse effects on archaeological resources are anticipated under Section 106 as a result of the proposed construction activities and facility modifications that would occur in support of the

+GBSD Test Program at VSFB.
 The anticipated impacts of these actions, summarized in Table 4-18, would alter features and characteristics of one or more archaeological sites that make them eligible for NRHP listing.
-These impacts would be characterized as long-term, moderate to major impacts that would be reduced below a significant impact threshold through consultation to avoid, minimize, or mitigate the adverse effects under Section 106.
+These impacts would be characterized as long-term, moderate to major impacts that would be reduced below a significant impact threshold through the applicable mitigation measures developed through the June 11, 2021 PA.
 Therefore, no significant impacts are anticipated.
 Additionally, 31 archaeological resources that have been determined not eligible for the NRHP are within the APE for the proposed GBSD facilities.
 Most of the 25 ineligible prehistoric resources are sparse scatters of lithic materials.
-Ineligible resources from the historical period include quarries, masonry drainage ditches, a cattle ranching camp, and a dismantled oil transport facility.
+Ineligible resources from the historical period include guarries, masonry drainage ditches, a cattle ranching camp, and a dismantled oil transport facility.
 Ten of the ineligible prehistoric resources were subjected to archaeological testing for the present undertaking, and the remaining 15 were either tested or data recovered prior to destruction for previous undertakings.
 All ineligible prehistoric resources either lack integrity due to previous disturbance or do not possess archaeological deposits that may contribute to an understanding of prehistory.
 The six ineligible resources from the historic period either lack integrity or do not meet any of the NRHP criteria of significance.
 Although some of these ineligible resources would be impacted by the project, the impacts would not be considered adverse effects under Section 106 and do not reach the threshold of significant impacts under NEPA.

-Adverse effects to archaeological sites determined under Section 106 of the NHPA would be mitigated through activities developed by VAFB in consultation with the California SHPO.
-These mitigation activities listed in Section 4.2.2.5.4 are described in the signed May 2021 MOA that details the activities and the timeline for completion are considered part of the Proposed Action.
-The signed May 2021 MOA concluded compliance with Section 106 of the NHPA.
-The mitigation of these adverse effects through the Section 106 process would reduce impacts under NEPA below a threshold of significant impacts.
+The signed June 11, 2021 PA and its implementation concludes compliance with Section 106 of the NHPA.
+Adverse effects to archaeological sites determined under Section 106 of the NHPA would be mitigated through activities developed by VSFB in consultation with the signatories of the PA through implementation of the PA.
+The PA, described in Section 4.2.2.5.4, provides the process for determining the appropriate mitigation for adverse effects under Section 106 and are considered part of the Proposed Action.
+The mitigation of these adverse effects through implementation of the PA would reduce impacts under NEPA below a threshold of significant impacts.